IceCoffee426/ice-coffee-recipes/README.md

-# Iced Coffee Recipes
+# Ice Coffee Recipes

 A recipes website: the first project as part of [The Odin Project](https://www.theodinporject.com)'s HTML and CSS course.
 As I have learnt more about web design, I have practiced on it and added more.
-[Live preview](https://icecoffee426.github.io/ice-coffee-recipes).
+[Live preview](https://shubsmastan.github.io/ice-coffee-recipes).

 ## Description